 Inflammation is what causes much of the pain you are experiencing in your elbow.
 Joint adjustments and breaking up scar tissue are excellent ways to reduce inflammation.
 As the inflammation reduces the body can heal more easily and the pain will lessen.

 As you know, golfer’s elbow can be painful and make it difficult to do the things you need to do.
 Let us help you get some relief.
 Please contact our office today to schedule an appointment with our chiropractic team.

-The information herein on "How Chiropractic Helps Alleviate Golfer's Elbow El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "How Chiropractic Helps Alleviate Golfer's Elbow El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST